 Our active members, both male and female, come from a range of backgrounds and occupations which makes each one a valuable member of the team.
 All new members initially serve a minimum three month probation period, were they are assessed as to their ability to carryout basic rescue functions.
 During this time new members are taught various basic skills that they will use through out their period of service.
-As all members are volunteers they give up valuable time to train and prepare for all types of disasters both man made and natural.
-Not only does the unit respond to emergencies in the local area but they may be called to other parts of the state that are in need.
-Some of the many emergencies that the unit members have responded to are, tropical cyclones in Broome and Exmouth, floods in Moora, car bombing in Lathlain as well as numerous severe storms in the Perth Metropolitan area.
+All members are volunteers, giving up valuable time to train and prepare for all types of disasters.
+Not only does the unit respond to emergencies in the local area, but they may be called to other parts of the state that are in need.
+Some of the many emergencies that our members have responded to include tropical cyclones in Broome and Exmouth, floods in Moora, car bombing in Lathlain, as well as numerous severe storms in the Perth metropolitan area.

 The majority of our members are in rescue.
-Rescue consists of the teams that respond to call outs using the trucks and other equipment that we carry to conduct (amongst other things) rescues, searches, temporary building repair and storm damage repairs.
+Rescue consists of the teams that respond to call outs using the trucks and other equipment that we carry to conduct rescues, searches, temporary building repair and storm damage repairs, among other things.

 Rescue members are trained in many skills during the Monday night training, during call outs and at courses run mainly on weekends.
 Some of the skills learnt on Monday night training are:

 - casualty handling and packaging

 - lifting systems

 - The following courses are offered by regional headquarters:

 - Basic Voice Procedures